ibm-cloud-docs/vpc/backup_service_vpc_view_backup_jobs.md

 * `snapshot_encryption_key_invalid` - The code indicates that the system cannot create a snapshot because the encryption key could not be validated.
 The reason for this error can be that either the key information you provided is incorrect or the service-to-service authorization was revoked.
 * `snapshot_pending` - The code indicates that a backup snapshot could not be deleted because that is in the `pending` [snapshot lifecycle state](/docs/vpc?topic=vpc-snapshots-vpc-manage&interface=ui#snapshots-vpc-status).
 * `snapshot_volume_limit` - The code indicates that a backup snapshot could not be created because the [snapshot limit](/docs/vpc?topic=vpc-snapshots-vpc-faqs&interface=ui#faq-snapshot-3) for the source volume is reached.
 * `source_volume_busy`: This code indicates that a backup snapshot could not be created because the source volume is performing operations that must be serialized.
-Such operations include increasing the capacity, adjusting IOPS, or a snapshot being created.
+Such operations include increasing the capacity, adjusting IOPS, or the creation of a snapshot.
 * `source_volume_too_large` - The code indicates that a backup snapshot could not be created because the source volume exceeds the [maximum supported size](/docs/vpc?topic=vpc-snapshots-vpc-faqs&interface=ui#faq-snapshot-4).
 * `source_unavailable` - The code indicates that a backup snapshot could not be created because the source volume could not be found.
 Make sure that the volume is attached to a running instance.